 Medicines will be stored strictly in accordance with product instructions - paying particular note to temperature and in the original container in which dispensed.

-Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens are always readily available and are stored safely.
+Pupils know where their medication is stored and are able to access them immediately or where relevant know who holds the key.
+Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens are always readily available and not locked away.
 A few medicines require refrigeration.
 They will be kept in a clean storage container, clearly labelled, and stored in the Staff Room refrigerator, which is not accessible to pupils.
-A temperature log of the refrigerator will be taken during the period of storage. (recommended temperature is between 2C & 8C)
+A temperature log of the refrigerator will be taken during the period of storage.
 Medication will never be prepared ahead of time and left ready for staff to administer.
 An audit of pupil's medication will be undertaken every half term disposing of any medication that is no longer required.